BenTaylorPublic/screeps/README.md

     The controller will have to take into account existing transactions that haven't been completed yet

 Lab logic
+    It'll be adding another stage in 7 -> 8, so 7.9
     Uses stocker creeps
     Lab logic of what to request/combine/buff
 ```